 "After The Mona Lisa" re-creation of Leonardo da Vinci's Mona Lisa , 2005, 2, 85" h x 86"w, 5,184 spools of thread, stainless-steel ball chain and hanging apparatus, clear acrylic viewing sphere on metal stand.

-The thread spools works are hung upside down in reference to the fact that the lens of the eye projects an inverted image of the world onto the retina, which is corrected by the brain.
-A clear acrylic sphere, positioned in front of each work, functions like the human eye and brain, not only inverting but also focusing the image so that it appears as a sharp, faithful, right-side-up reproduction of the famous painting.
+Sperber’s thread sculptures are suspended upside down, a nod to the way the human eye projects an inverted image onto the retina, which is later corrected by the brain.
+To complete the illusion, a clear acrylic sphere is placed in front of each work.
+This sphere functions like the human eye and brain, inverting and focusing the image into a sharp, faithful reproduction of the original painting.

 Describe yourself in five words.